mbertozzo/basic-react-nextjs/README.md

 })
 ```

-For any further customization you can read (the package documentation)[https://github.com/zeit/next-plugins/tree/master/packages/next-sass].
+For any further customization you can read [the package documentation](https://github.com/zeit/next-plugins/tree/master/packages/next-sass).